 #9 Chinese Companies are subjected to News Laws in 2021

 From 2021 many companies will have a difficult life in China and many others will be able to breathe a sigh of relief.
-The Chinese government has decided to put significant stakes to curb monopolistic attitudes of the giants of the market, the application of these rules is now a certainty, the accusation against tech Giant Alibaba at the end of 2020 has been a clear example of it.
+The Chinese government has decided to put significant stakes to curb monopolistic attitudes of the giants of the market, the application of these rules is now a certainty, and the accusation against tech Giant Alibaba at the end of 2020 has been a clear example of it.
 If the Alibaba accusation of “forced exclusivity” makes several Chinese companies happy, the new privacy laws will bring happiness to Chinese consumers.

 Yes, after years of charges about the improper use of Chinese consumer data extrapolated from the network, China finally decides to put a stop to such negative behavior, that damages citizens’ right to privacy.
 With the new rules, companies in China will have limits on use, limits on the times in which they can own this data and, moreover, companies will have to designate someone as responsible for “privacy”.